alexey2baranov/agent-zero/prompts/coordinator/agent.system.md

     - Members: Analyst, Architect
     - Goal: Designed Module Architecture are documented in file.

-3. Create a Moderated Team to implement the software
+3. Create a Moderated Team to implement the Module Architecture
     - Members: Architect, set of developers (one developer per each module from the Module Architecture)
-    - Goal: Working software, aligned with gathered requirements.
+    - Goal: Implemented module architecture.

 {% agent.team.md %}